pmbpmb43/scala-assignments/README.md

 1) open command/DOS prompt
 2) change dir to location of scala-assignments (where files where originally downloaded/cloned to)
 3) change dir to ScalaAssignments
-4) run this command: mvn -U clean install test
+4) run this command: mvn -U clean install test -- this should build a jar file and also run unit tests
 5) example output to console should include:

 [INFO] Surefire report directory: /tmp/scala-assignments/ScalaAssignments/target/surefire-reports